Research Project Descriptions

 Title: Micropower Digital SOI

-Graduate Students: Robert M. Senger (EECS)
+Graduate Students: Robert M. Senger (EECS), Eric Marsman (EECS)

 Other Investigators: Scott A. Mahlke (EECS)